jneem/jekyll-now/_posts/tikz/pijul.md

   stop it.
 - `pijul fork` creates a new branch, like `git branch`.
 Unlike `git branch`, which creates a copy of the current branch, `pijul fork` creates a copy of the master branch.
-(This seems like a strange default to me.)
+(This is a bug, apparently.)
 - `pijul apply` adds a patch to the current branch, like `git cherry-pick` or `hg merge`.

 # Dealing with conflicts

 As I explained in the last post, pijul differs from other VCSes by not having merge conflicts.
-Instead, it has (what I call) *dagles*, which are different from files in that their lines are only partially ordered (i.e. form a directed acyclic graph).
-The thing about dagles is that you can't really work with them (for example, by opening them in an editor), so pijul doesn't let you actually see the dagles: it stores them as dagles internally, but renders them as files for you to edit.
-As an example, we'll create a dagle by asking pijul to perform the following merge:
+Instead, it has (what I call) *digles*, which are different from files in that their lines are only partially ordered (i.e. form a directed acyclic graph).
+The thing about digles is that you can't really work with them (for example, by opening them in an editor), so pijul doesn't let you actually see the digles: it stores them as digles internally, but renders them as files for you to edit.
+As an example, we'll create a digle by asking pijul to perform the following merge:

 ```tikz